jcornill/ANightOfNightmare/README.md

-# LudumDare37
+# A night of nightmare

-A Little project for the Ludum Dare 37 doing in C# and Unity with the theme "One Room"
+A little project for the Ludum Dare 37 doing in C#, Unity 5.4.1f1 and Illustrator with the theme "One Room"

 *********************************************************************************************